martinjurkovic/Ford_Fulkerson-Algorithm/README.md

 # Ford_Fulkerson-Algorithm
-Implementation of Ford-Fulkerson algorithm in java with network, edge and node data structures.
+Implementation of the Ford-Fulkerson algorithm in java with network, edge and node data structures.

 ## Usage
 Compile Main.java and input your graph as following: